TheBIMsider/bcfsleuth/README.md

 **BCFSleuth has been successfully tested with:**

 - BCF 2.0 and BCF 2.1 formats
-- Complex BCF files with extensive comment threads
+- BCF files with extensive comment threads
 - Large files with 100+ topics (tested up to 103 topics)
 - Various BCF format variations and edge cases